Rural Health Initiative: Kitchen Wellness Program

 RHI, a 501(c)3, is an effort supported by private and public agencies.

+Screening results for diabetes, heart disease, and depression.
 Blood pressure measurements, height/weight measurements to calculate body mass index (BMI).
 Glucose and cholesterol screening using minimal blood from a finger prick, allowing results in 10 minutes.

 Education geared to abnormal test results or any topic of interest; life-style optimization, including health goal-setting; prevention information, screening, and any desired health needs.